m-minasyan/youtube-hide-watched-video-extension/docs/backend-structure.md

 - Coordinates between different parts of the extension
 - Manages persistent state
 - Sets default theme to 'auto' on installation
+- Normalizes Chrome API calls and statically imports the hidden video module with cached asynchronous initialization so service code stays resilient when APIs return callbacks or delay responses

 ### Content Scripts
 - Injected into YouTube pages